 Joanne Vruno grew up in Maplewood, Minnesota, just houses away from Battle Creek Regional Park, where she spent most of her childhood days hiking and exploring.
 Her love for nature and the wooded parkland bordering Battle Creek created the magic of the Seasons of Elves series, just as her love for the lakes created her first novel, Loon Child.
-Today Joanne lives in St. Paul, Minnesota with her husband.
+Today Vruno lives in Saint Paul with her husband.
 It isn’t unusual to find her working in her yard, walking her two dogs, exploring new places for another novel, or having a picnic while spoiling her five grandchildren.Read More

 Once a practicing attorney, Natalie Fowler is an author, a freelance editor (for FATE Magazine), paranormal investigator (for Ghost Stories Ink) and a psychic medium.
 Fascinated by good ghost stories from a very young age, now she writes her own stories inspired by her work as a ghost hunter and psychic medium.
 An avid researcher and self-proclaimed history nerd, Fowler’s works are also influenced by the dark depths of history.Read More

 Maren Cooper, an avid reader and keen observer of human nature throughout her career as a health care executive in the Midwest, now resides in Minnesota.
 She writes best on the shore of Lake Superior where she retreats frequently.
-Her debut novel, A Better Next, will be coming May of 2019 from She Writes Press.Read More
+Her debut novel, A Better Next, was published in 2019.Read More

-He has written four novels, the first two of which are safely tucked in the back of a drawer so as not to injure either reader or the literary world.
-His third novel, Cloud Warriors, is published by John Hunt Publishing (UK).
-The Reaper, his fourth novel, is currently in publication with an expected release date of June 1, 2019.
+Jung has written four novels, the first two of which are safely tucked in the back of a drawer so as not to injure either reader or the literary world.
+His third and fourth novels, Cloud Warriors and The Reaper, were published in 2019.
 He has also had nonfictional work published in newspapers, legal forums, and periodicals of limited distribution.

 *Rob Jung is the pen name of Robert W. Junghans.
 He also writes limericks and tells stories under the name “C.J.
 Rakham”.Read More

 Gary Eldon Peter’s short stories have appeared in Water~Stone Review, Great River Review, and other publications.
-His debut linked short story collection, Oranges, won the 2016 New Rivers Press Many Voices Project competition in Prose and was published by New Rivers Press in 2018.
+His debut linked short story collection, Oranges, won the 2016 New Rivers Press Many Voices Project competition in Prose.
 Oranges was also a finalist for the 2019 Minnesota Book Award.
 Peter’s other awards include a McKnight Artist Fellowship for Writers/Loft Award in Creative Prose as well as two Minnesota State Arts Board grants.
 He holds an MFA in Creative Writing from Sarah Lawrence College as well as a JD from William Mitchell College of Law.
 He has worked as a judicial law clerk and as a lawyer in private law practice, and spent many years working in the legal publishing industry.
 He is currently a faculty member in the College of Education and Human Development at the University of Minnesota.Read More